llvm/torch-mlir/docs/architecture.md

 to pull together upstream functionality into a working system.

 The RefBackend accepts Linalg-on-Tensors as input.
 It mainly just bufferizes the ops and lowers them to loops.
-Note that TOSA and MHLO support lowering to Linalg-on-Tensors, so all our end-to-end testing bottoms out on RefBackend.
+Note that TOSA and StableHLO (via MHLO) support lowering to Linalg-on-Tensors, so all our end-to-end testing bottoms out on RefBackend.

 The RefBackend is absolutely not suitable for any production use case.
 It leaks memory, doesn't support any error handling, performs no optimizations, and